Select a program of interest and we’ll connect you with trade schools that match your goals.

 To sit for the exams, you must graduate from an accredited program.

-According to the Bureau of Labor Statistics, most states - including Alaska - leave certification up to employers, but national credentials can improve your job security and advancement opportunities.
+According to the Bureau of Labor Statistics, most states, including Alaska, leave certification up to employers, but national credentials may improve long-term opportunities and advancement.

 Before enrolling, you will usually need: